 This formula works around this limitation by using boolean logic to create an array of ones and zeros to represent rows matching all 3 criteria, then using MATCH to match the first 1 found.
 The temporary array of ones and zeros is generated with this snippet:

-Here we compare the item H5 against all items, the size in H6 against all sizes, and the color in H7 against all colors.
-The initial result is three arrays of TRUE FALSE results like this:
+Here we compare the item in H5 against all items, the size in H6 against all sizes, and the color in H7 against all colors.
+The initial result is three arrays of TRUE/FALSE results like this:

 The math operation (multiplication) transforms the TRUE FALSE values to 1s and 0s: